 If your application is accepted, you will receive the following before the next PHS Tree Planting: a bare root tree to plant, cutting and removal of pavement as needed, and tree stakes and arbor ties.
 Free mulch is available at the Fairmount Park Recycling Center.

 This grant program focuses on planting trees along streams, neighboring upland areas, and natural stormwater basins.
 The result is thousands of trees planted in sensitive water protection zones.
-This reduces flooding in addition to the many other benefits that trees provide.
+This improves water quality and reduces flooding in addition to the many other benefits that trees provide.

-The collaboration of six organizations help make this grant possible: PHS for Philadelphia projects; the Conservation District offices in each of the four surrounding SEPA counties; and the Stroud Water Research Center in Chester County.
+The collaboration of five organizations helps make this grant possible: PHS for Philadelphia projects; the Conservation District offices in each of the four surrounding SEPA counties.

 TreeVitalize Watershed Funding comes from the Pennsylvania Department of Environmental Protection (DEP), Aqua PA, and PECO.

-Contact your district watershed specialist.
+Contact your grant advisor (district watershed specialist) prior to applying.
 We have a full list of all county specialists below.
 Each specialist will guide you through the project process.

 Once you’ve reviewed the process, download the application packet.
-To apply you must be a PHS Tree Tender or have training on proper tree selection, planting, and establishment.
+Applicants must have at least one PHS Tree Tender on their planting team or have training on proper tree selection, planting, and establishment.

 Bucks County Conservation District